Location: Online (LEARN Site)

 The two live, synchronous sessions will occur on:

-- Wednesday, August 5th, 2 pm.
-The session will be saved to the LEARN site for those who cannot attend.
+- Wednesday, July 8th, 10am OR 2pm.
+The two sessions are identical and participants can choose what session to attend, based on the time that works best for them.
+These sessions will be saved to the LEARN site for those who cannot attend.

-- Friday, August 7th will feature optional drop-in sessions on Virtual Classroom at 2pm.
-Facilitators will be available between this hour to answer live questions.
+- Friday, July 10th will feature optional drop-in sessions on Virtual Classroom at 10am or 2pm.
+Facilitators will be available between these times to answer live questions.

 This workshop is intended for instructors and requires them to have a course description and an existing syllabus.
 Before the commencement of ReCoDE instructors will be asked to identify the knowledge and skills developed in their course that are absolutely key – the “must have” rather than the “nice to have.”
 For a more detailed description of daily activities, please see below.